shilena91/push_swap/README.md

 Stack A: 11 25 30\
 Stack B: 10 2 3 4 9 7 1

-Once stack A was reduced to three or less numbers, it was sorted.
+Once stack A is reduced to three or less numbers, then stack A is sorted.
 Now I have 1 partition in stack A, I will set that as ```a->top```.
 I would then find median in stack B and push higher numbers back to stack A as next partition.

 If three or less numbers were pushed back on to stack A, these numbers would be sorted using the swap and rotate commands, and a partition would be marked at the end of stack A too, signalling that stack A is sorted until this point.
 Stack B would then push onto A again as above.